 Why has the policy changed?
 Is it open to review and revision?
 Can a wave 3 equivalent to b_hhdenbh_xw, (a ‘c_ hhdenbh_xw’) be derived?
 If so, how quickly can this be done, and how can I get it?
 Thank you for your help.

-#3 Updated by Ian Alcock about 6 years ago
+#3 Updated by Ian Alcock over 6 years ago

 Since writing, 20 hours ago, my further queries regarding the current policy on the derivation and publication of household level weights, and explaining in general terms my view about the apparent limitations this imposes on the research potential of the data, and my hopes for a rapid change in policy and practice, it has been put to me that there is an analogous, though even more problematic issue with the individual level weights.
 It is best if I summarise what I understand to be the case in this regard before asking a couple of further questions about this, since it may well be that I am confused about the available weights.

 To the best of my understanding, the weights in the b_indresp.dta file allow the separate cross-sectional weighting of the BHPS incorporation sample, with the b_indinbh_xw weight for respondents to the main interview (with equivalents for inclusion of proxy respondents and the self-completion items), and also of the US sample, with the b_indinus_xw weight (and its parallel equivalents).
 But no weight for analysis of the combined sample of individuals.
 In contrast, the c_indresp.dta file has only weights for analysing the combined sample, c_indinub_xw (and its parallel equivalents), and no weights to allow the separate cross-sectional analysis of the BHPS and US samples.